MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ### Update task details and type

-**When adding a task, the system task type and its associated description are assigned as the default name and description** **to the task.
-You can update the task name and description by clicking** **Edit details.**
+When adding a task, the system task type and its associated description are assigned as the default name and description to the task.
+You can update the task name and description by selecting **Edit details**.

 :::image type="content" source="./media/taskflows-overview/image13.png" alt-text="A white background with black and white clouds  Description automatically generated with medium confidenceA":::

 **The details section is in editing mode now.
-You can edit name and description and save the update by clicking** **Save .**
+You can edit name and description and save the update by selecting** **Save .**

 :::image type="content" source="./media/taskflows-overview/image14.png" alt-text="A white background with black and white clouds  Description automatically generated with medium confidenceB":::